 During our stay, we will explore the beach, tidal creeks, and wetlands in search of wildlife.
 Ducks, geese, herons, rails, shorebirds, skimmers, terns, and pelicans take advantage of the rich food supply that the island and its surroundings afford.
 There is also a healthy population of ospreys nesting on nearby platforms and jetties.
 It is not uncommon to see one fly overhead with a fish in its talons.

 From the mainland, Tangier can only be reached by boat or small plane.
 Golf carts replace cars as the primary mode of transportation on the island since the streets are narrow and barely wide enough for 2 carts to pass.
 It’s a peaceful community with friendly people and no traffic lights or violent crime.
 There are no banks or arcades.
 One grocery store but hours vary and limited items depending on the shipment from the mainland.
 Crisfield, MD does have a grocery store and there is a Walmart on Rt 13 near Onancock, VA.
 Many born on the island speak a unique dialect of English dating back to that used by the first settlers arriving on the island from Cornwall England.

 This photo workshop offers you a rare opportunity to photograph the unique way of life on the Chesapeake Bay, one that is slowly disappearing.
 Potential subjects include workboats, offshore crab shanties, working waterman, historic buildings, the waterfront, birds, and unique features of the island.

-5 p.m. departure by boat from the main dock at Crisfield, MD (Sharon Kay) or from the Onancock, VA dock (Joyce Marie).
+5 p.m. departure by ferry/boat (no cars) from the main dock at Crisfield, MD (Sharon Kay) or from the Onancock, VA dock (Joyce Marie).
 You will need to make reservations for the ferry ride and verify the departure time since conditions vary dependent on weather and conditions in Tangier harbor.

 I will meet your boat in at the dock & arrange for transport of luggage to our lodging at the Brigadune Inn near the beach at the far end of West Ridge.